amethyst/rfcs/README.md

 - Fork the RFC repo [RFC repository]
 - Copy `0000-template.md` to `text/0000-my-feature.md` (where "my-feature" is
-  descriptive. don't assign an RFC number yet).
+  descriptive.
+Don't assign an RFC number yet).
 - Fill in the RFC.
 Put care into the details: RFCs that do not present convincing motivation, demonstrate understanding of the impact of the design, or are disingenuous about the drawbacks or alternatives tend to be